ldn-softdev/jtc/User Guide.md

 subsequent walk fails
 - [namespaces](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#namespaces)
-(`<C:no>f`, `<C:yes>v`): both lexemes setup the _namespace_ `C`, initially to value `"no"` then to value `"yes"`; the latter value will override the former only if walking `[0]` was successful (i.e., if the person indeed has at least one child, b/c if array `children` were empty, that walk would fail)
+(`<C:no>f`, `<C:yes>v`): both lexemes setup the _namespace_ `C`, initially to value `"no"` then to value `"yes"`; the latter value will override the former only if walking `[0]` was successful (i.e., if a person indeed has at least one child, b/c if array `children` were empty, that walk would fail)

 3\. by now, each time when second walk finishes iteration, the namespace `C` should be correctly set to the respective values reflecting